7 ways to stay safer behind the wheel Drive safely Divine lifestyle

 Vehicle maintenance

-One of the easiest ways to stay safe when driving is to make sure that your vehicle is in good working order and is well maintained at all times.
+One of the easiest ways to stay safe when driving is to make sure that your vehicle is in good working order and is well-maintained at all times.
 To ensure that this happens, an annual service should be carried out.
 During a car service, all parts of your vehicle will be checked, and anything deemed worn or not working to full capacity will be fixed or replaced.
-If you don't have your car serviced regularly, you are putting yourself and other road users at risk, so don't take any chances and have works carried out as recommended by your garage.
-There are simple car maintenance that you can do on your own regularly or as often as it is needed.
-Car maintenance that you can do yourself includes changing the coolant, changing oil, cleaning your car's headlights, and greasing your car's joints and sockets with the use of a grease gun to protect the components from wearing out.-
+If you don't have your car serviced regularly, you are putting yourself and other road users at risk, so don't take any chances and have work carried out as recommended by your garage.
+There is simple car maintenance that you can do on your own regularly or as often as it is needed.
+Car maintenance that you can do yourself includes changing the coolant, changing the oil, cleaning your car's headlights, and greasing your car's joints and sockets with the use of a grease gun to protect the components from wearing out.

 Plan your route